LuxDL/Lux.jl/docs/src/manual/interface.md

 println("Result with `NamedTuple` parameters: ", first(d(x, ps_default, st)))
 ```

-Let, us define a custom paramter type with fields `myweight` and `mybias` but if we try to
+Let, us define a custom parameter type with fields `myweight` and `mybias` but if we try to
 access `weight` we get back `myweight`, similar for `bias`.

 !!! warning